Whimsy Stick

 No structured drive outlet before high-risk moments

-In fact, most jumping intervention plans address the behavior at the moment it fires.
-By contrast, none address what the dog was doing for the 6 hours before the guest arrived.
-So a dog who has stored up half a day of prey drive has almost no margin.
-Specifically, the pre-greeting drive session is not supplementary.
-In short, it is what gives every other training method the conditions it needs to work.
-If your dog is too wired to hold any command during greetings, the issue is almost certainly low drive exercise.
-By contrast, it is rarely low obedience work.
+Most jumping intervention plans address the behavior at the moment it fires.
+None address what the dog was doing for the 6 hours before the guest arrived.
+A dog who has stored up half a day of prey drive has almost no margin.
+The pre-greeting drive session is not supplementary-it is what gives every other training method the conditions it needs to work.
+If your dog is too wired to hold any command during greetings, the issue is almost certainly insufficient drive exercise, not insufficient obedience work.

 Mistake #5